Advanced workflows

-Review the following for more information on advanced workflows.
-If you're not sure how best to use these features, then you can explore some examples and templates that make use of these triggers and actions.
+In this doc, you will learn about the Scheduled time trigger, the Get data actions, and the For each action.
+If you're not sure how best to use these features, then you can explore more examples and templates that make use of these triggers and actions, or watch this explainer video.

 Instead of starting a workflow because of an event, the Scheduled time trigger starts a workflow at a specific time and date that you specify.
-As a result, information isn't automatically imported.
-If you want to create a workflow that takes action on objects in your store, such as customers, products, or orders, then you need to import that information from your store.
-You can do this by using Get actions.
+You can also schedule the workflow to recur hourly, daily, weekly, or month.
+As a result of running from a schedule, to use data like customers, orders, or products, you have to use an action to get that data.
+You can do this by using Get data actions.

 • Count - returns the number of entries in a list